run-ai/docs/docs/admin/researcher-setup/cli-install.md

 sudo ./install-runai.sh
 ```

-The command will install Run:AI CLI into `/usr/local`.
+The command will install Run:ai CLI into `/usr/local`.
 Alternatively, you can provide a directory of your choosing:

 ```
 sudo ./install-runai.sh <INSTALLATION-DIRECTORY>